saerom-hong/redi-final-project/README.md

 # Mein Bier 🍻

-This is a final project at Redi School's 2021 fall semester React Course.
-The goal is creating react app that displays top 5 german beers and searchs for the breweries based on the states in Germany.
+This is the final project at Redi School's 2021 fall semester React Course.
+The goal is creating a react app that displays the top 5 german beers and searches for breweries by german federal states.
 It contains the concepts that we've been learning this semester including hooks, routing, local & global state management, etc.
 <br>
 <br>